RedPitaya/Documentation/developerGuide/hardware/compares/vs.rst

     Red Pitaya devices:

-    - should be operated in normal conditions with ambient temperatures not exceeding 30°C (86°F) and should not be covered.
+    - should be operated in normal conditions with ambient temperatures not exceeding 30 °C (86 °F) and should not be covered.
-    - are intended for indoor use at a maximum altitude of 2000m, pollution severity 2 and relative humidity less than 90%.
+    - are intended for indoor use at a maximum altitude of 2000 m, pollution severity 2 and relative humidity less than 90%.
-    - are intended for use with low voltage power sources and signals and should not be used in direct connection with voltages exceeding 30 volts.
+    - are intended for use with low voltage power sources and signals and should not be used in direct connection with voltages exceeding 30 Volts.

 .. warning::